 The Merit Badge & Course Offering Schedule is posted on the web site and is included at the end of this guide.
 When you receive it, please review the Merit Badge Schedule.
-Make a copy of the 2017 Winter Camp Schedule form for each Scout attending Winter Camp.
+Make a copy of the 2015 Winter Camp Schedule form for each Scout attending Winter Camp.
 Meet with each Scout to discuss the merit badge(s) he is interested in and which one(s) are needed for his next rank advancement.
-Scouts MUST pick a 1st AND 2nd choice of merit badges.
+Scouts are to pick a 1st AND 2nd choice of merit badges.
+If you only make a 1st choice and it's full, you will not be signed up for another class until check-in time where your only choices will be for classes that haven't filled up.

+Complete a 2015 Winter Camp Merit Badge Request Form for each Scout.
 The Winter Camp committee will do it's very best to provide every Scout with their merit badge requests.
-However, class enrollment will be on a first-come, first-serve basis after registration payment is received, and based on the availability of merit badge counselors.
-The Unit's final MB selection rosters will be provided back to the unit no later than 18 days prior to Winter Camp.
+However, class enrollment will be on a first-come, first-serve basis and availability of merit badge counselors.
+Contact Camp Director for any assistance needed.